Sideload for Garmin fēnix · epix · Forerunner · in beta

 Wide device supportfēnix 8 & 7, epix 2, enduro 3, MARQ 2, descent, D2, instinct 3, Forerunner 955/965/970.

-AltiFenix is not a primary altimeter.
-It’s a backup and awareness aid.
+AltiFenix is a backup and awareness aid.
 Always jump a certified visual altimeter, an audible, and an AAD.
 Barometric readings can lag or be wrong — the responsibility for your dive stays yours.

 Why you side-load it